TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/_posts/2020-09-22-frequently-asked-questions.md

 ![Simplify Measurement UI switch](/img/simplify_measurement_ui.jpg)

-If you are software engineer proficient in Flutter feel free to help me: my goal is to refactor the application to utilize Provider and BLoC design patterns and eradicate any setState calls.
+If you are a software engineer proficient in Flutter feel free to help me: my goal is to refactor the application to utilize Provider and BLoC design patterns and eradicate any setState calls.

 ##### Q: I see a blank white screen after I start the app.
 How can I fix that?

 A: The application has many moving parts and if the underlying engine experiences any glitches during the starting phase then the initialization might stop: effectively the app presents a blank white screen and doesn't advance.
 Some users experienced such phenomena during the first application start after a fresh install.
 As a workaround try closing the app and then starting it again - this can help if the white screen only comes for the very first start after installation.
-If that doesn't help (and even if it helps) please contact me by email and tell me what phone / tablet do you have and how did you experience the white screen.
+If that doesn't help (and even if it helps) please contact me by email and tell me what phone / tablet you have and how you experience the white screen.

 ##### Q: The graphs are too tall on the workout measurement screen, can I change that?